| Overview: Apart from verbal-language communication, there is another important

 (nearness) the greater the tendency to avoid eye contact

+with a stranger.
 Communicating with one another requires proper eye contact, though

 it doesn't have to be constant.
 Not looking at the other person

+could imply fear, contempt, uneasiness, guilt or indifference.
 In addressing an audience, a British lecturer should look at his

+audience now and then.
 5. Proxemics / Spatial Distance

 One of the terms used in non-verbal language is proxemics.
 It